Episcopal Church of All Angels

 The Episcopal Church of All Angels is a historic church at 129 W. Michigan in Spearfish, South Dakota.
 It was built in 1895 and was added to the National Register in 1976.
 The church is a part of the Episcopal Diocese of South Dakota.

+In 2015, the church reported 157 members; in 2023, it reported 203 members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2024 was $60,284.
+Average Sunday Attendance (ASA) reported in 2024 was 60 persons.
+This was a relative decrease from ASA of 81 reported in 2017.

+The church is served by a rector, the Venerable Rev. J. Clay Riley, as well as a deacon, the Reverend Deacon Bonnie Slusher.

+History

-Before the building of the only Episcopal church in Spearfish, Episcopalian worshippers practiced in their homes.
+Before the building of the only Episcopal church in Spearfish, Episcopalian worshipers practiced in their homes.
 The great-granddaughter of Alexander Hamilton donated money for a church to be built as a tribute to her great-grandfather, although she never visited Spearfish.
 After the sandstone church was built in 1895, it was damaged on the interior by a fire, and Ms. Hamilton sent money to repair the church.
 Additionally, Ms. Hamilton sent Christmas gifts to children for Sunday school.
-The church is still the home of a vibrant congregation that serves Spearfish and the surrounding area through many community outreach programs as well as regular worship.
-The Episcopal Church of All Angels is served by a rector, The Venerable Rev. J Clay Riley, as well as a deacon, The Reverend Deacon Bonnie Slusher.